kadavris/monitoring/cron/README.md

 Intended to run periodically.

 * mikrotik-cron.pl - Mikrotik RouterOS-based devices basic monitoring
-Currently can check if your router has packages/firmware upgrade available
+  The main purpose is to check if your router has packages/firmware upgrade available.
+  Also, the power state and temprature may be reported.
   Run it without options to get usage help